Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - PR_P1
      - Platform Usage.
-A pre-set Standard View of PR showing total and unique item requests, as well as platform searches.
+A pre-set Standard View of PR showing Total and Unique_Item_Requests and Unique_Title_Requests, as well as Searches_Platform.
      -

    * - Print_ISSN